shannonpileggi/SP18--RSurvival/README.md

     + Estimate parameters based on a specified parametric distribution.
     + Compute the Anderson-Darling test statistic, or otherwise appropriate measure of fit, for a specified parametric distribution.
     + Estimate various statistics, including median, mean, standard deviation, and percentiles of survival time based on a specified parametric distribution.
+    + Produce a qqplot to examine distribution fit.

+  #### Non-parametric:
+  * Lab 4:
+    + Plot estimated hazard/cumulative hazard functions

+  * Lab 5:
+    + Compute the Wilcoxon test statistic and p-value to compare survival experiences of two groups.